 Katie Ray Curo

-Katie Ray Curo is an associate at Innovation Unit Australia New Zealand.
-She has a keen interest in digital technologies and human connection and supporting people to make sense of the complicated relationship between the two.
-Katie values authenticity and collaboration, and these values are embedded in her approach to working with people, communities and organisations to co-create new solutions to complex social issues, particularly in the areas of mental health, social identity and belonging.
+Katie is a Project Lead at Innovation Unit Australia New Zealand.
+She has a keen interest in digital technologies and human connection, and supporting people to make sense of the complicated relationship between the two.
+Katie values authenticity and collaboration, and these values are embedded in her approach to working with people, communities and organisations to transform inequitable social systems and cultivate change.

-Katie is an Anthropologist who is passionate about the application of anthropological knowledge within the Community Service sector.
+As an Anthropologist, Katie strives to cultivate the conditions for collaboration across difference within the community sector in Perth.
 Having worked in this sector since 2010, Katie has worked with people experiencing homelessness, people with a disability and people experiencing mental illness, both in grass roots and project roles.
-She has also had the privilege of working with Traditional Owners living in the Central Desert in Western Australia, contributing to the assertion of their Native Title rights and interests.
+She has also worked with Martu Traditional Owners in the Central Desert in Western Australia, contributing to the assertion of their Native Title rights and interests.
 Katie supports people to make sense of the relationship between people and institutions, and collaboratively design programs that create new possibilities for people who are vulnerable or marginalised to thrive.